YOU ARE ABOUT TO LEARN A WAY to make a change in an industry that has long been in favor of a few élite in our society.

 One characteristic of Driver Insurance, which you will soon find out is that it is an “individual insurance”.

 With driver insurance, a driver can drive any car and that car is covered for insurance purposes.
 Therefore, if you own two or three or dozens of cars, you don’t insure all of them — they are ALL covered under your driver insurance.
-Of course if you have that many cars, you can surely afford to buy today’s traditional insurance.
+Of course if you have that many cars, you can surely afford to buy today’s insurance system.
 No problem.

 But why driver insurance and not car insurance?
 Glad you ask, …okay, can you drive two cars at the same time?
 Huh..?
 You drive your Pinto to work and your Mercedes will sit in the garage.
 If you want to go on a pleasure drive, you go out in your flashy car and your workhorse sits in your garage.
 Cars in the garage are not likely to get into an accident; the one on the road may!
 To extend this idea of driver insurance, you can borrow your friend’s car or lend him yours and no one worries about insurance because the driver, with a driver insurance, automatically assume liability on the car he drives whether owned, borrowed or rented.
 Driver insurance is primarily liability insurance with all the other types of coverages of conventional insurance as optional.

 We are very much concerned about motorists driving uninsured cars because “hit-and-run” accidents are prevalent.
 The problem is, one can get a driver’s license just by passing some tests.
 There is no other requirement.
 You are not required to have a car.
-So, once you get your driver’s license, you are free to drive a car, insured or uninsured.
+So, once you get a driver’s license, you are free to drive a car, yours or not, insured or uninsured.

 With the driver insurance concept, the Federal Government could mandate driver insurance as a requirement for obtaining a driver’s license.
 That way, all Motor Vehicle Divisions nationwide will not issue or renew driver’s licenses without proof of driver insurance.
 No one dare drive a car without a driver’s license.
 This, I’m sure, will vanish our concerns about “hit-and-run,” uninsured or underinsured motorists.
 Sure there are hard-headed people who’d still drive a car without a license — but that is like operating a business without a business license.
 Sooner than later your door will be padlocked.
 In the case of driving, you’d go straight to jail at first offense — and you don’t get out until you get your driver’s license which means you have driver insurance.
 That’s harsh you say?
 Well, that’s to prevent you from being run-over and left for dead by a driver without insurance.